rwtnb/alpha4.nvim/README.md

 3. `suggest`: Parameters for code suggestions.
 Very low temperature and top_p values ensure predictable and consistent code completions.

 4. `explain`: Parameters for code explanations.
 Moderate values balance clarity with flexibility in explanations.

+##### Prompts

+The prompts table allows you to customize the system and user prompts for different tasks.
+Each task (explain, replace, suggest, chat) has its own set of prompts:

+- `system` (string): The system prompt that sets the context and behavior for the AI.
+- `user` (string): The user prompt that provides specific instructions for the task.

+Customizing these prompts allows you to fine-tune the AI's behavior for each task.
+For example, you can make the explanations more detailed, the code replacements more conservative, or the suggestions more creative by adjusting these prompts.

 ## Supported Providers